ClickHouse/ClickHouse/website/blog/README.md

 ## How To Add a New Post?

 Basically you need to create a new Markdown file at the following location inside repository `/website/blog/<lang>/<year>/<post-slug>.md` and then [open a pull-request](https://github.com/ClickHouse/ClickHouse/compare) with it.
-Youu can do it even right from the GitHub web interface using the "Create new file" button.
+You can do it even right from the GitHub web interface using the "Create new file" button.

 Each post needs to have a `yaml` meta-header with the following fields: